 Basically, air transfer through doorways happens due to the following 3 factors:

 - Temperature difference: the natural convection effect creates an air transfer between two areas with a temperature difference.
 Without an air curtain in place, warm air will escape through the top of the doorway while being replaced by cold air coming in at the bottom of the doorway.
 The larger the temperature difference, the greater the air infiltration and the greater the energy loss.

 - Pressure difference: it is recommended that pressure differences be equalized as much as possible between the inside and outside environments to maximize air curtain performance and effectiveness.
 Exceptions might be clean rooms or clean zones where a slight positive indoor pressure will help minimize the ingress of unwanted contaminated air.

 - Wind, stack effect, and draughts: by modifying the air jet strength and the outlet discharge angle, the air curtain can work against forced-air movements like wind or draughts.

-Air curtains have been installed in buildings for over 60 years now.
-The energy savings that air curtains provide has been thoroughly documented in extensive research, including studies conducted by Concordia University.
+Air curtains have been installed in buildings for over 60 years.
+The energy savings that air curtains provide have been thoroughly documented in extensive research, including studies conducted by Concordia University.
 Please contact us directly for more information.